Tāmrapothi - the Wonder Copper Oracle AND Rupāpothi - the Multilingual Silver Oracle

 Here, the denial comes in the form of a Yantra (2 circles at one center, lotus petals inside the circles, and 1 triangle).
 Then Pundit will allow to ask again and the ritual is also repeated.

-For those who do not know who Shri Achyuta is and whom to request mentally, just think with modesty, "Please answer my following questions".
+For those who do not know who Shri Achyuta is and whom to request mentally, just think with modesty, "Please answer my following questions" (recording: 2004).

-The images and video clips are copyrighted; you may use it for informational purposes elsewhere, as long as reference is provided to Garoi Ashram and this webpage.
-We do not upload these videos or photos
+The images and video clips are copyrighted; you may use it for informational purposes elsewhere, but a clear reference must be provided to Garoi Ashram and this webpage.
+A few selected videos are uploaded

-in other freehosting websites or tubes, due to copyrights, and are not interested in any sort of advertising or even remotely convincing the contrarians (they are relatively right as per their own model
+This, however, is not to be construed as an interest towards any sort of advertising or even remotely convincing the contrarians (they are relatively right as per their own model of (mis)understanding the

 Sometimes, we receive questions/invitations: "Can the Pothi be taken to such and such place; we will arrange and pay for it?".
 The answer is "we do not know!".
 The question MUST be asked to Shri Achyuta